 Let’s take this a step further (pun noted).
 If I were Annie Liebovitz, I would have had my assistant bring a boot to the scene, maybe even a boxful of them, and ask her to place a boot on one of the steps, or what-the-hell just throw the whole box down the stairway and let them land as they may.
 Then I would take the photo.
 Would this production be more “legitimate” in the eyes of the viewer than using photoshop?
 If so, why?
 Is it because “something happened” in the former case and “nothing really happened” in the latter?

 Man Ray is considered to be avant-garde.
 Yet his photographs are conventional, in the sense that it is easy for viewers to distinguish embellishment vs. reality.

 Jon Stewart of the Daily Show has been called a prophet.
 Yet his humor is also conventional in the sense that it is easy for viewers for distinguish his satire and absurd premises from reality.

 Then there is (or was) Andy Kaufman, who wrote the book on blurring lines.

-Photography needs an Andy Kaufman, someone whose work will lay to rest, for once and for all, the notion that photographs must either depict reality or abstraction and nothing in between.
-We need this kind of breakthrough so that viewers will be able to see a “boot on the stairstep” as an artistic flourish rather than a deception and “boats on the lake” as brushstrokes instead of bogus.
+Photography needs an Andy Kaufman, someone whose work lays to rest, once and for all, the notion that photos must either depict reality or abstraction and nothing in between.
+We need this kind of breakthrough so that viewers will be able to see a boot on the stairstep as an artistic flourish rather than a deception and boats on the lake as brushstrokes instead of bogus.